f0rki/snapchange/docker/README.md

 [...]
 ```

+#### Harness Root Filesystem Requirements

-**You must install gdb with python inside of your root filesystem.**
+* **You must install gdb with python inside of your root filesystem.**
+    * We use gdb with a custom gdb script to obtain symbols of the snapshot'ed binary.
+* For best results, make sure that symbols are available for your target binary and all loaded library.
+    * Ubuntu works out-of-the-box as they ship a libc with symbols.
+    * For alpine we found that `apk --no-cache upgrade && apk add --no-cache --initramfs-diskless-boot python3 gdb build-base musl-dbg` works best.

 ### Step 2: Prepare the snapshoting container